Some big changes are in progress for women athletes

 The US women's soccer team understood this well when they filed another lawsuit regarding marketing, and how the lack of it in women's sports leads to lower attendance, lower televised viewership, and lower merchandise sales.

-This year women's cricket received great exposure and support from a global pop superstar.
-On International Women’s Day, Katy Perry performed at the final of the ICC Women’s T20 World Cup, the biggest women’s cricket match to date.
+Women's cricket received great exposure and support from a global pop superstar.
+On International Women’s Day some years back, Katy Perry performed at the final of the ICC Women’s T20 World Cup, the biggest women’s cricket match to date.

 Women's sport is also getting far more screen time and is becoming more meaningful and popular among mainstream audiences.